logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 1. Keep in mind that while it is technically possible to create a role _without_ permissions or users assigned, it is not recommended to create too many empty roles.
 This will disrupt the harmony of role management and render the RBAC system ineffective.
 2. Permissions are grouped by API in the selector, allowing you to add them in bulk or select them individually.
 The selected permissions will be displayed on the right side.
-3. A new role has two available types: user role or machine-to-machine app role.
+3. A new role has two available types: "User role" or "Machine-to-machine app role".

 ![Create role](assets/create-role.webp)